-One thing you will always have to be conscious of is that there is someone out there that wants to steal your guitar.
+One thing you will always have to be conscious of is that there is someone out there who wants to steal your guitar.

-Recently, Tom Petty had five guitars stolen, just days before his new tour was to begin.
+In April 2012, Tom Petty had five guitars stolen, just days before his Tom Petty and the Heartbreakers’ new tour was to begin.
 They were stolen by a security guard at the soundstage where the band was practicing for their tour.
 One of them was found at a Hollywood, California pawn shop, thankfully leading to the return of the rest of the guitars.

 However, most musicians are not so lucky when it comes to retrieving their stolen guitars.
-Thousands of guitars are stolen each year, most often by thieves that do not play guitar.
+Thousands of guitars are stolen each year, most often by thieves who do not play guitar.

 Rock stars, including Black Sabbath’s Tony Iommi, had a precious signature guitar stolen backstage during tear down after his Heaven and Hell tribute performance at the High Voltage Festival.
 Making it worse, his performance was a memorial show for his late bandmate, Ronnie James Dio, who died from cancer.

 Thieves are virtually everywhere, and they will take what they can get.
+Even people allegedly trying out guitars in major chain stores have made off with them.
 One retail outlet reported 130 guitars taken in just one break-on.

 All one has to do is google the topic of stolen guitars, and sad stories loom throughout the internet.
-Perpetrators have absolutely no conscious.
+Perpetrators have absolutely no conscience.
 Therefore, they have no mercy for you.

 Prevention is the best insurance.
 Protect your guitar by guarding it with your life.
-Always be aware of where you guitar is.
+Always be aware of where your guitar is.
 Make sure at all times that it is truly safe.

 There are some things you can do to prevent guitar theft.
-Here are some tips to keep your guitar from being stolen, or at least, having a better chance at retrieving it.
+Here are some tips to keep your guitar from being stolen or at least having a better chance of retrieving it.

+Keep your guitars out of storage.
 Do not trust storage rental spaces, no matter what sales pitch they give you.
 They take little, if any, responsibility if your guitar is stolen.
-You will get precious little what your guitar and equipment are worth from them if it is stolen.
-They will debate the worth of guitar.
-Guaranteed, it will be an awful experience if you get ripped off.
-Keep your guitars out of storage.
+You will get precious little of what your guitar and equipment are worth from them if they are stolen.
+They will debate the worth of the guitar.
+I guarantee it will be an awful experience if you get ripped off.

 Insurance is good to have.
 However, do not depend on an insurance policy as a replacement.
 Most policies do not pay full value.